dpsailab/gi-rag-tumor-board/data/anonymized_dataset/README.md

 # Anonymized Dataset

-This folder contains the anonymized dataset used for all analyses reported in the manuscript.
+This folder contains the anonymized dataset used for the analyses reported in the manuscript.
 The dataset is provided **exclusively for reproducibility of the published results**.

 Due to data protection and ethical constraints, the original clinical cases and full tumor board recommendations **cannot be shared**.